-Business rate appeals are lodged with the Valuations Office Agency (VOA) and can be significant in both value and volume.
+The level and value of appeals within particular localities is maintained by the Valuations Office Agency (VOA) and are significant in both value and volume.
 As there is a degree of uncertainty regarding whether appeals will be successful and the timing of any refunds to business rate payers, and the appeals relate to bills already issued, a provision has been established within the Collection Fund for the estimated cost.
 Although this reduces the surplus in year, it will act as protection against reductions in future years' income.

 The value of the provision has been established based on discussions with the Council's own staff, the outsourced provider, Liberata, and the VOA.
 This is based on the value of appeals outstanding, past experience of appeals being successful, and adjusted for any significant appeals that are in progress.
-The total value of the provision is £4.004 million with the 49% share in the Council's own accounts being £1.962 million.
+The total value of the provision is £3.689 million with the 49% share in the Council's own accounts being £1.808 million.